 Thorn's lovely solstice poem got the better of me.
 So on my part, today I offer a little scientistic myth.

 There are four forces in the universe.
 Gravity bends the universe into its shape from end to end, attracts and never repels, but is by far the weakest of these forces.
-Electricity and magnetism, one and the same to the divine eye — attracting, repelling, and turning — is the second weakest force, far stronger than gravitation.
+Electricity and magnetism, one and the same in the eye of Nature's God — attracting, repelling, and turning — is the second weakest force, far stronger than gravitation.
 This second force accounts for almost everything we know: the strength of stone, the flow of water, the kiss of wind, the source of fire's energy.
 Even light itself is a ripple in it.

 In the heart of the Sun, the press of the Sun's enormous weight makes a world unlike anything we can touch.
 In the heart of the Sun, the hydrogen and helium we know as wisps lighter than air are a dozen times the density of lead — pressed until they are no longer gasses, nor even anything like the liquids or solids we know, but a plasma like a soupy flame.